-Where consent is required in relation to a pupil's image, we will request it from their parent/carer.
-However, for a pupil aged 16 or older, we may request consent from the pupil directly.
+Where permission is required in relation to a pupil's image, we will request it from their parent/carer.
+However, for a pupil aged 16 or older, we may request permission from the pupil directly.
+We may also the option of "opting-out" of processing at regular points.

-Consent can be refused or withdrawn at any time.
-If consent is withdrawn, we will take reasonable steps to cease using the image as part of our marketing and promotional materials.
+Permission can be refused or withdrawn at any time.
+If permission t is withdrawn, we will take reasonable steps to cease using the image as part of our marketing and promotional materials.